SimonSubokLee/ston-docs-son/admin/environment.kr.rst

 -  ``<Cleanup>``
     The server runs the system optimization once a day.
-    Most optimization procedures include a disk cleanup application that causes I/O load.
+    Most optimization procedures include a disk cleanup application cause I/O load.
     In order to prevent service quality degradation, optimization is gradually performed.

     - ``<Time> (default: AM 2)`` This option sets the cleanup execution time.
-A 24-hour format is used, for instance, 11:10 pm should be written as 23:10.
+When a 24-hour format is used, for instance, 11:10 pm should be written as 23:10.

     - ``<Age> (default: 0, unit: day)`` If this value is greater than 0, content that has not been accessed during the period is discarded.
       This option helps reducing the possibility of insufficient disk space during the service by securing available space on the disk.